sseller2/bn/stevenQuestions.md

         ;
     });

-If I killed that JS then my example nav links wouldn't show up as styled block elements, instead they would be normal text links.
-Using the inspector tool on the links with the JS still applying the style will show you all of the properties being applied so you don't have to track down the JS file unnecessarily.
-Since the inspector reflects what properties are being applied, you can then convert it over to plain CSS declarations for normal and hovered states:
+If I killed that JS then my example nav links wouldn't show up as styled block elements, instead appearing as normal text links.
+Using the inspector tool on the links while the JS is still being applied will show all properties being applied, avoiding having to track down the culprit JS file unnecessarily.
+Since the inspector reflects what properties are being applied, you can copy them over to plain CSS declarations to form your normal and hovered states:

     /* Normal */